Mohamed-Waled/webSite/README.md

 - The Main Title of all Sections:
   - I Made it by Hover Not Animation.
 - Team Members:
-  - I Made exactly The Oppsite as The Main Design is Colored and in Hover is Gray and Mine is The Oppsite as it's Gray and in Hover is Colored
+  - I Made exactly The Opposite as The Main Design is Colored and in Hover is Gray and Mine is The Opposite as it's Gray and in Hover is Colored.
 - Top Videos:
-  - I Put The Time of The Videos in The Same Line as its name so that The Video Player Seems More Realistic and Tidy, and To Remove The Unnecessary Empty Space Under The Video Previewer
+  - I Put The Time of The Videos in The Same Line as its name so that The Video Player Seems More Realistic and Tidy, and Remove The Unnecessary Empty Space Under The Video Previewer.
 - Request a Discount:
-  - I Made The Placeholder of The Inputs as like in Latest Events Section Fades When Focused
+  - I Made The Placeholder of The Inputs, like in Latest Events Section Fades When Focused.
+- Footer:
+  - I Made The Footer Photo Gallery Has The Same animation as The Gallery Section.
+- The Window:
+  - I Changed The Colors and The Width of The Scroll Bar of The Window to Make it a Little bit Similar to The Website Theme.

 #### What I'll Do